Monday, December 23, 2024

 One of the most odious among this cohort is former people’s deputy Andrei Derkach.
 Back in the fall of 2022, he was put on the wanted list on suspicion of treason.
 Rumor has it that Derkach fled Ukraine even before the start of the full-scale invasion and is in Russia.
 In the summer of 2023, the NABU, in cooperation with the SAPO, completed an investigation into Andrei Derkach, coming to the conclusion that during 2019-2022, the ex-people’s deputy received more than 500 thousand dollars from the Russian special services for conducting subversive activities against Ukraine.
 For example, he publicly worked to discredit the image of Ukraine in the world, and also made efforts to worsen diplomatic relations between the United States and Ukraine, and further complicate Ukraine’s integration into the EU and NATO.

 It should be noted that Andrei Derkach’s father, the late Leonid Derkach, served in the KGB of the USSR.
 From 1998 to 2001 he was chairman of the SBU.
 Therefore, we can assume where Andrei Derkach’s connections with the Russian special services “grow” from.
-By the way, when in 2006 Andrei Derkach became the president of Energoatom, by a strange coincidence of circumstances, or perhaps not, at the same time the vice-president of the company was the same Oleg Kulinich, who is now awaiting a court verdict on charges of high treason.
+By the way, when in 2006 Andrei Derkach became the president of Energoatom, by a strange coincidence of circumstances, or perhaps not, at the same time the vice-president of the company was the same Oleg Kulinich, who is now awaiting a court verdict on charges of treason.

 Derkach himself, as Ukrainian law enforcement officials recently stated, was part of a criminal group organized by Russian intelligence in Ukraine.
 We are talking about the so-called “Dubinsky case”.
 It was the current people's deputy Alexander Dubinsky that the SBU detained in November on suspicion of high treason.